Kenneth Stewart Cole

 Kenneth Stewart Cole (July 10, 1900 – April 18, 1984) was an American biophysicist described by his peers as "a pioneer in the application of physical science to biology".
-Cole was awarded the National Medal of Science in 1967.
+He was awarded the National Medal of Science in 1967.

 Biography

-He was born on July 10, 1900 in Ithaca, New York to Charles Nelson Cole, an instructor in Latin at Cornell University and Mabel Stewart.
+He was born on July 10, 1900, in Ithaca, New York, to Charles Nelson Cole, an instructor in Latin at Cornell University and Mabel Stewart.
 Kenneth had a younger brother, Robert H. Cole, with whom he remained very close throughout his life despite a large difference in age; they were joint authors of four papers published between 1936 and 1942.

 In 1902 the family moved to Oberlin, Ohio, when his father took a post at Oberlin College.
 His father would later become the Dean.
 Kenneth's mother was, and Cole graduated from Oberlin College in 1922 and received a Ph.D. in physics with Floyd K. Richtmyer from Cornell University in 1926.
 He spent summers working at the General Electric laboratory in Schenectady, New York.